JainAbhi2411/DineQR/docs/prd.md

   - Order tracking page (after order completion)
   - Order history page (for all completed orders)
-- 'Download E-Bill' button (primary, neon gradient) available on all pages
-- 'Print E-Bill' button (secondary, outline) available on all pages\n- 'Share E-Bill' button (secondary, outline) available on all pages
+- 'Download E-Bill' button (primary, neon gradient) available on all pages -'Print E-Bill' button (secondary, outline) available on all pages\n- 'Share E-Bill' button (secondary, outline) available on all pages

 **2. Waiter Access**:
 - Waiters can view and download e-bills for orders assigned to them